Guntur district: History

+Guntur district is home to the second oldest evidence of human habitation in India, in the form of Palaeolithic (old Stone Age) implements.
+The place of Sitanagaram part of Guntur and the Guthikonda Caves can be traced (through Vedic Puranas) back to the traditional timescale Treta Yuga and Dvapara Yuga.

 Since the beginning of Buddhist time, Guntur stood in the forefront in matters of culture, education and civilisation.
 Gautama Buddha preached at Dharanikota/Dhanyakatakam near Guntur and conducted Kalachakra ceremony, which takes its antiquity to 500 BCE.
 Taranatha, a Buddhist monk writes: "On the full moon of the month Chaitra in the year following his enlightenment, at the great stupa of Dhanyakataka, the Buddha emanated the mandala of "The Glorious Lunar Mansions" (Kalachakra).
 Buddhists established universities in ancient times at Dhanyakataka and Amaravathi.
 Scores of Buddhist stupas were excavated in the villages of Guntur district.
 Acharya Nagarjuna, an influential Buddhist philosopher taught at Nagarjunakonda and is said to have discovered Mica in 200 BCE.
 Chinese traveller and Buddhist monk Hiuen Tsang (Xuanzang) visited Amaravati in 640 C.E., stayed for sometime and studied 'Abhidhammapitakam'.
 He observed that there were many Viharas and some of them were deserted, which points out that Hinduism was gaining ground at that time.
 Xuanzang wrote a glorious account of the place, Viharas and monasteries that existed.

+The 'Agasthyeswara Sivalayam' is in the old city of Guntur.
+It has inscriptions on two stones in 'Naga Lipi' (ancient script).
+It is said that Agastya built the temple in the last Treta Yuga around the Swayambhu Linga and hence the name.
+The 'Nagas' were said to have ruled the region.

+Ancient history can be traced from the time of Sala kings who ruled during the 5th century BCE.
+The earliest reference to Guntur, a variant of Guntur, comes from the Idern plates of Ammaraja I (922–929 CE), the Vengi Chalukyan King.

 Guntur was successively ruled by famous dynasties such as the Satavahanas, Andhra Ikshvakus, Pallavas, Ananda Gotrikas, Vishnukundina, Kota Vamsa, Chalukyas, Cholas, Kakatiyas, Musunuris, Reddys, Vijayanagara and Qutb Shahis during ancient and medieval times.
 The famous battle of Palnadu which is enshrined in legend and literature as Palnati Yuddham was fought in Guntur district in 1180 CE.